25-MDDN242/25-data-mapping-JehSikah/README.md

 ## Creative Coding + AI II: Custom Pixel

 The images above are photos of Wellington CBD algorithmically processed with a lightly modified version of the [p5.js Pointillism example](https://p5js.org/examples/image-pointillism.html).
 The masks for each photo highlight various objects.
 Replace this text with your own which explains the source of your photos, masking, and applied algorithm.

+started with changing what was dawn to arcs and parallel lines, its giving looking out the window on  a rainy day

+making ideas - taking a while